American Standard Brands: Sale to Lixil Group

 In June 2013, the Japanese firm Lixil Group agreed to purchase American Standard Brands from Sun Capital Partners for $342 million.
 Under Gould and Lixil, the company significantly improved employee morale and increased revenue by $200 million by the beginning of 2014.
 American Standard also invested heavily in the company's Mexico facilities, where a vast majority of its employees are based.

 Starting in January 2014, Ferguson Enterprises became an authorized American Standard wholesaler.
 In 2014, the company launched a DXV, a luxury bath and kitchen line celebrating the company's 15th decade.

 Gould resigned in January 2015 and was replaced by CFO Steven Delarge.

 In 2015, American Standard was recognized for the top spot for "Brand Familiarity" in Bathroom Accessories category by the Builder Magazine.
 The company's VorMax toilet line was also named a 2015 Good Design award recipient by the Chicago Athenaeum.
 For the 2018 Atlanta Braves season, American Standard opened branded bathrooms at SunTrust Park.

+International outreach

+American Standard operates as a global sanitary-ware leader present in about 150 countries with manufacturing, and research and development across Asia and international sales in over 20 countries.

+At a global trade event held in Bangkok, Thailand, Lixil unveiled a new global brand identity for American Standard under the tagline "life, love, home" and hosted trade activities engaging designers and consumers across Asia Pacific.

+Since 2013, American Standard is distributed in Sri Lanka through the exclusive authorised distributor 'Gismo International', and targets the premium segment of the bathroom fittings market, catering to five-star hotels and resorts, luxury residential apartments, homes, hospitals, and numerous other institutions.